 - Note: For more information on configuring ControlUp Monitor for XenDesktop monitoring see below

-Once ControlUp establishes a connection with your XenDesktop site, it will automatically populate the Site Name field with the site’s name and the Brokers Failover List tab with the names of all the broker servers assigned to the XenDesktop site.
+Once ControlUp establishes a connection with your XenDesktop site, it automatically populates the Site Name field with the site’s name and the Brokers Failover List tab with the names of all the broker servers assigned to the XenDesktop site.

-After creating a XenDesktop connection, all ControlUp Monitor instances in your organization will start connecting to the site and retrieving data.
-In order to avoid conflicts between data collected from different sources, all ControlUp instances in your network are required to use the same credentials for XenDesktop data collection.
+After creating a XenDesktop connection, all ControlUp Monitor instances in your organization start connecting to the site and retrieving data.
+To avoid conflicts between data collected from different sources, all ControlUp instances in your network are required to use the same credentials for XenDesktop data collection.
 It is therefore recommended that you create a service account with adequate permissions for your XenDesktop site and save its credentials with all ControlUp instances on your network.

-To ensure that, please perform the following steps for each installed monitor instance:
+To ensure that, perform the following steps for each installed monitor instance: